 Low rise flat | £6,400 | £5,600 | +£800 |

-Air source heat pump costs for a new installation are a little higher than for a gas boiler (between £800 and £2,500 depending on house type).
+Air source heat pump costs for a new installation are higher than for a gas boiler (between £800 and £2,500 depending on house type).
 This is primarily down to the costs of the heat pump itself versus a gas boiler.
 The table below shows indicative pricing available from UK plumbers merchants for a typical gas boiler and for different power output heat pumps.

 Heating type | Typical price |